vandit2209/SQL/README.md

 # SQL
-Mosh Hemadani's SQL Beginner Youtube Course <br/>
+Mosh Hemadani's SQL Beginner Youtube Course

 The link to the course [MySQL Tutorial for Beginners [Full Course]](https://www.youtube.com/watch?v=7S_tz1z_5bA)

-The repository is made for the sole purpose of learning.
+The Repository Is Licensed Under: [GNU General Public License v3.0](LICENSE)

-please make sure to read the license of this repository.
+Brief: The Use of the contents of the repository are not allowed to be use on youtube.

 Happy Learning ✌️